Hanadiiii/pm-final-project/04-roadmap/roadmap-prd-prototype.md

 - Open the checklist from the assigned route.
 - Pre-fill available compliance information.
-- Allow coordinators to review and edit the information.
+- Allow coordinators to review pre-filled information and edit compliance fields that need input.
 - Flag missing required information.
 - Block submission when required information is missing or invalid.
 - Require review confirmation before submission.